About the workshop

 The workshop will:

-- Help you to incorporate the principles of effective legislative expression
+• Help you to understand the principles of effective legislative expression

-- Avoid jargon and use plain English in drafting legislation
+• Demonstrate the importance of avoiding jargon and using plain English in drafting legislation